Enquiries about Q methodology?

-- I’m available for consultancy about Q methodology and to deliver courses and workshops (also online, also in Spanish).
+- I’m available for consultancy and collaboration about Q methodology, and to deliver courses and workshops (also online, also in Spanish).
 You can see sample teaching material here.
-If you wish to discuss any of these, please send me an enquiry.
+If you wish to discuss any of these and the fees, please send me an enquiry.

 - For other (free) enquiries, please note that, given the large volume of generic enquiries I receive, regrettably I can only attend those about the following two themes:

 - (a) Technical matters about using and improving the ‘qmethod’ package for R. For general questions about using the methodology, please read my methodological papers about Q (listed below), the ‘qmethod’ resources on github, Brown 1980 or other relevant references, or refer to the point above.

-- (b) Conceptual ones or collaboration proposals related to my field of research (environmental sustainability broadly).
+- (b) Conceptual ones related to my field of research (environmental sustainability broadly).

 - For general enquiries about using Q and/or if this is the first time you use the methodology and would like some general guidance, I strongly recommend Watts & Stenner’s “Doing Q methodological research” book, and/or sending a message with a concrete question to the mailing list (Q-METHOD@LISTSERV.KENT.EDU; https://qmethod.org/mailing-list/), where many scholars working with Q will be glad to help you.

 These papers about Q methodology I have written might resolve some doubts: